Chem281Materials/msse_cmake_exe/README.md

 In `src/main.cpp`, you will find a code that initializes two vectors (`vector1` and `vector2`) with some values.
 It then computes the dot product between the two vectors and prints the result.

 You will use CMake to compile the code, and will provide a configuration option to use either the BLAS library or the Eigen library for evaluating the dot product.
-To make this process easier, remember the techniques we discussed earlier regarding container-native development.

 ## Tasks